wheretocode/WhereToCode/documentation/Technology.md

 ---
 ### ​Google Maps Location Finder
 **What services, APIs, or platforms will you use to implement this feature?**
+- APIs
+  - Google Map API
+  - Google Places API

 **What are the costs and benefits of using this solution?**
+- Cost
+  - May limit us in our use case in unforseen ways
+- Benefits
+  - Massive amount of data at our disposal
+  - Extensive documentation
 ---
 ### ​Network Speed Display
 **What services, APIs, or platforms will you use to implement this feature?**